-That said, the soft frisbees in this list will generally not last as long as harder frisbees, but while they last they’re so enjoyable that it’s worth it anyway.
+That said, for most dogs it seems the soft frisbees in this list will generally not last as long as harder frisbees, but while they last they’re so enjoyable that it’s worth it anyway.

 It’s worth noting that I don’t have unlimited access to my frisbees.
 They only come out when it’s time to play with my parents.
 This enhances their value to me, as well as the value and focus I place on our frisbee games together.
 It also means that I can’t go away and chew up my favorite toys without supervision, so my frisbees generally last a lot of throws.

 I definitely recommend you ask your parents to keep your frisbee out of your reach (and sight) when you’re not playing with it.
 This will be a very hard thing to ask them (because you will probably get highly addicted to your discs and not want them to get put away at all) but it is worth it to keep them special and intact for longer.

 For more dog toys (other than frisbees), head over to our guide to the best dog toys which lists all of my favorites, including balls and calming puzzle toys I’ve tried and tested.